newrelic/infra-integrations-sdk/docs/tutorial.md

   # configuration for the inventory omitted
 ```
 Rename it to `redis-config.yml`.
 It is required to specify instances that you want to monitor.
 Arguments and labels parameters are not mandatory.
 For fetching metric data for the redis integration there is no argument needed.
 But we can specify the label with the environment name and the role.
-Make sure that you use two spaces as intend, tabs are not allowed.
+Make sure that you use valid YAML file format.
 ```yml
 integration_name: com.custom.redis